githuub896/cproj/README.md

-A simple Makefile for C  cproject
+A simple Makefile for C
 ====
 practisingproject
 This repository contains a minimal Makefile for building executables and